msep2019/MSEP_2019_2/docker/configuration.md

 ### 3. Open Docker installation package

 # Docker installation for Ubuntu:
-### 1. Check Ubuntu kernel version
+### 1. Check Ubuntu kernel version.
+Docker is support by the kernel version which is at least 3.10.
     ```
-    uname -r
+    uname -r //kernel version
     ```
-    Docker is support by the kernel version which is at least 3.10